 Real estate crowdfunding platforms and marketplaces, such as Crowdestate and Estateguru offer pre-vetted real estate investments opportunities to individuals.
 The majority of loans are either secured with a first-rank mortgage (physical security), personal guarantees, or are backed with a mortgage.

 Also, real estate crowdfunding is a great way to diversify my investment portfolio.
 The real estate market is to a large extent independent from the stock market.

 My Real Estate Lending Platform Reviews: EstateGuru, CrowdEstate.

 My Investment Portfolio is optimized to run on auto-pilot while yielding a balanced amount of passive income.

 Auto-pilot: That means that investments are automated in such a way that they require only a minimum amount of maintenance and oversight.
 That is usually less than 2 hours per month.
 I am buying broad-based ETFs as part of a buy-and-hold approach.
 Things are on auto-pilot.
 There is no trading.

 Balanced passive income: My P2P and Real estate loans are emitting continuous interest payments, which serve as my main source of passive income.
 My ETF investments do emit dividend payments every 6 months, but – and that is important – the ETF itself also grows in value.
 My value-gaining ETF portfolio is essentially my retirement account.

 Below is a graph showing my portfolio transactions since I started building my passive income investment portfolio in 2015.
-Transactions marked in blue are deposits, transactions marked in orange are withdrawals.
-The many blue ETF deposits in the first period were a ETF saving plan, which I have since discontinued.
+Transactions marked in blue are deposits, and transactions marked in orange are withdrawals.
+The many blue ETF deposits in the first period were an ETF saving plan.

 If you are interested in more details about the investment portfolio, please have a look at my Investment/Transaction History.
 This includes a detailed breakdown in deposits and withdrawals over the past four years.